-Matt Staugler joined the Small Nation team as Director of Product Development in 2020.
+Matt Staugler joined the Small Nation team as Director of Business Development in 2020.
 He is responsible for the development, management and promotion of Small Nation’s family of products.

 Matt attended The Ohio State University, receiving a Bachelor’s Degree in History with a Minor in English.
 He completed graduate coursework in Strategic Communication Management from Purdue University, and has continued his post graduate professional training with a focus on community leadership, legislative advocacy, historic preservation and tourism through the Academy for Community Leadership at Edison State Community College and the Ohio Tourism Leadership Academy.